 A new vision is needed for LTP4, to capture our aspirations for transport in the borough.
-The vision has been derived from the review of the previous LTP, engagement with the public and the review of the relevant issues and opportunities.

 A series of objectives were established.
 These objectives are based on the three key themes which are set out in the Council Plan.

 Specific interventions have then been identified to support the objectives and ultimately deliver upon the LTP4.
 These interventions, alongside information regarding how they will be programmed and funded are contained within the Action Plans.